okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 Because of the posssiblity of read-only mode, permanent deletion of user passwords from your existing user store should not be performed until success of the password migration can be verified.
 An Okta System Log [Event](/docs/reference/api/event-types/), `user.import.password`, is available for this purpose.
 An event of this type is created every time a Password Import Inline Hook is fired, with its `Event.Outcome` property providng a status of `FAILURE` or `SUCCESS` for the password import operation.
 If the status is `SUCCESS`, Okta has successfully saved the end user's password, and it's safe to delete it from your previous user store.

-You can configure an [Event Hook](/docs/concepts/event-hooks/) to send this event type to you, to trigger automated cleanup of end user passwords after successful migration.
+You can configure an [Event Hook](/docs/concepts/event-hooks/) to send this event type to you, to use to trigger automated cleanup of end user passwords after successful migration.